xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 - **2x TRS Jacks:** You can also use TRRS, but you must ensure you solder to the *same* contacts on each side.
 - **Diodes:** One per switch.
 - **~3m Single Copper Wire (insulated):** I used *26AWG* wire, which was easy to work with.
-- **2x Reset Switches:** You won’t necessarily need these, since you can map a keybind to *reset* in your firmware.
+- **2x Reset Switches:** You won’t necessarily need these, since you can map a keybind to *reset (enter bootloader)* in your firmware.
 However, they are useful when needed, as they are easily accessible.
 - **Brass Hot Melt Insert Nuts:** These go into the case to secure the bottom plate.
 Their size depends on the case screw hole size.
 - **Screws:** Ones that fit into your brass inserts.